Jacksoor/serviette/docs/scripting/services.rst

             {
-                "name": "...",   // (required) name of the field "value": "...",  // (required) content of the field "inline": false, // (optional) attempt to save save by packing fields horizontally when possible },
+                "name": "...",   // (required) name of the field "value": "...",  // (required) content of the field "inline": false  // (optional) attempt to save space by packing fields horizontally when possible },
             ...
         ],